 Communications: There are a few internet places in Karakol, Osh and Bishkek, but aside from Bishkek these need really hunting out.
 Normally the slightly more upmarket backpacker geared accommodation option will have good-ish internet.

 Food: In main towns there are always a few places where you can get something a little familiar and Bishkek has several cafe/restaurants clearly aimed at travellers/ex-pats.
-Away from major towns at yurt stays you will be catered for and families are normally mindful of western sensitivity to items like sheep's heads/eyes and fish can be found if near a lake.
-Aside from this, anywhere with a population or through traffic normally has some terrible looking fast food, plov or season product/specialty on offer (horse milk being found everywhere at certain times of the year).
+Away from major towns at yurt stays you will be catered for and families are normally mindful of western sensitivity to items like sheep's heads/eyes.
+Fish can be found if near a lake.
+Aside from this, anywhere with a population or through traffic normally has some terrible looking fast food, plov or seasonal products/specialties on offer (horse milk being found everywhere at certain times of the year).